by Dukgyu | Jul 15, 2023 | war machines

 - There’s no record that da Vinci’s design was ever built during his lifetime.
 It existed only as sketches in his notebook until modern enthusiasts brought it to life.

-III) Modern Day Uses of Catapults
+Modern-Day Uses of Catapults

 In contrast to their original role as siege engines, what is a catapult used for in modern times is remarkably diverse.
 The physics principles that catapults employ have found applications in various modern technologies: